Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Creating_a_Redux_store_with_createStore_function.md

 }
 ```

 The great thing is that when we use `useSelector`, ==React Redux will automatically set up a subscription to the Redux store for the component in which you use `useSelector` hook.
-So your component will be updated and will receive the latest data  automatically, whenever that data changes in the Redux store (in our case the `counter`).==
+So your React component will be updated and will receive the latest data  automatically, whenever that data changes in the Redux store (in our case the `counter`).==

 So ==by using the `useSelector` hook the `<CounterComponent/>` is automatically reactive and changes to the Redux store will cause the `<CounterComponent/>` to be re-executed==, so you always have the latest `counter`.
 That's why `useSelector` is a very useful hook, and why it is the hook we use for getting data out of the Redux store.